alialib/alia/docs/feature-overview.md

-Since the component functions that describe your UI are driven by application state, a state-altering action is often all you need to respond to an event and effect the necessary changes in the system, and the data flow mechanics are often what you need to construct the new state values.
+Since the component functions that describe your UI are driven by application state, a state-altering action is often all you need to respond to an event and effect the necessary changes in the system, and the data flow mechanics are often what you need to construct the new values for your state.

 Since the data graph allows you to persist data in arbitrary parts of your component functions, the parts that are responsible for data flow can easily